kamrulislamtushar/e-commerce/README.md

 * **DB_USERNAME**
 * **DB_PASSWORD**

-Although, mailer environment variables are also required to be set up as **Bagisto** requires emails to send to customers and admins for various functionalities that are built in.
+Although, mailer environment variables are also required to be set up as this system requires emails to send to customers and admins for various functionalities that are built in.